“The plate is worth going to see without the race.”–New Orleans Picayune, 22 March 1837

 The Picayune mentioned that Colonel Adam L. Bingaman of Natchez, Mississippi, who’d won four out of four races during this spring meeting, had entered Antelope for the two mile on behalf of her owner, Ferdinand Leigh (F.L., or Leigh) Claiborne of Natchez, nephew of the late William C.C.
 Claiborne, the first Governor of Louisiana.
 Antelope was owned, however, by Leigh’s brother Osmun, who was not on hand at the Eclipse Course for this race; “it was much regretted that illness should have prevented the attendance of her spirited owner,” wrote the Spirit of the Times.

 Entering horses on behalf of other turfmen was common–yet just days prior to the Louisiana races, Osmun Claiborne had reportedly challenged Col. Bingaman to a duel!
-William Johnson, himself a horse racing enthusiast and whose diary documented the daily happenings of Natchez, had recorded the following in his journal:
+William Johnson, a horse racing enthusiast and whose diary documented the daily happenings of his hometown of Natchez, had recorded the following in his journal:

 6 March 1837